oasis-roles/ansible_collection_system/README.md

 - `subscribed` - Whether or not the system is registered. (bool)
 - `subscribed_pool_ids` - A list of pool IDs current attached to the system.
 Will be an empty list if no pools are attached, or if the system is not currently registered.

+Deprecated:

 - `release` - The current operating system release version being used by `subscription-manager`.
 Will be `null` if no specific version is set, or if the system is not subscribed.

+The `release` output is deprecated and will be removed in the next release of `rhsm`.

 Dependencies
 ------------